 No excuses, though.
 For my next Kickstarter campaign (already in the works), I have some ideas on how to make it more fun for everyone involved.
 Here are just some of the ideas:

 1. Collaborate and Conquer with Co-Marketing

-A great way to reach a bigger audience is to look for other projects that share a similar audience and those that may compliment yours.
+A great way to reach a bigger audience is to look for other projects that share a similar audience and those that may complement yours.
 If there’s a way to partner up with them, then you can both benefit from each other’s audience.

 Reach out and offer to share their project with your backers/followers if they will do the same in return.
 I recently backed this project (an iPhone USB charger) and in one of the later updates they sent me a link to Recoil; an automatic coil winder for wires.
-These products are complementary and totally applicable to each other’s audience.
+These products are complementary and applicable to each other’s audience.